Term Life Insurance

 One metric to consult when making this decision is the financial strength of your potential provider.
 Will they still be around years from now to pay out your claim in full?
 Do they have a great financial backer or insurer behind them if they face financial peril?
 Because your life is the last thing you want your insurance provider to short change you on, it’s important to know that the company you’re going with is transparent, a factor you can check up on by scoping out the insurer’s customer-service ratings.
 Ask yourself: Will they be there for you when you need them the most?

 We’re a little biased, of course, but Lemonade’s term life offering is pretty special.
 There’s zero paperwork, and the sign-up experience is 100% digital.
-Unlike many other insurers, we don’t require a medical exam—that means no doctors or blood tests required.
+Unlike many other insurers, there’s no medical exam required—that means no doctors or blood tests required.
 The process of planning for your loved ones’ future is swift and painless.